A traditional rice wine, made from fermented glutinous rice,

 colour when bottled and gradually matures to dark honey

-of ginger and galangal.
+of caramel and butterscotch.

 and is best served chilled.